 Long Beach bicyclists can secure their bikes at one of more than 1,300 whimsical bike racks located throughout the city’s many eclectic and charming neighborhoods.

 In 2010, Long Beach was introduced to its first bike corral.
 Corrals are metal racks shaped symbolically like a car that provide on-street parking for 14 bicycles.
 It fits into a standard parking space without blocking pedestrian access on sidewalks.
 You’ll see bike corrals in the East Village Arts District and upper Pine Avenue.
 They are also being placed at schools, libraries and parks.

-If you would like a complimentary bike rack installed in front of a business, please request one from our site.
+If you would like a complimentary bike rack installed in front of a business, please request one from Long Beach Public Works.
 Note: The City of Long Beach only installs bike racks on public sidewalks in front of commercial properties for use by the general public.

 24/7 BICYCLE PARKING @ THE TRANSIT GALLERY